sakumisu/SiFli-SDK/example/multicore/acpu_task/README_EN.md

 12-28 20:17:31:464    msh />
 ```

-## Code Description
+## Code Explanation

-The function `acpu_main` in `src/acpu/main.c` serves as the entry function for ACPU task processing, executing corresponding code based on the received task ID.
+The function `acpu_main` in `src/acpu/main.c` is the entry function for ACPU to process tasks, executing corresponding code according to the received task ID

-In `src/hcpu/main.c`, the `acpu_run_task` function is called to configure ACPU to execute a specific task.
-This function runs in blocking mode and only returns after ACPU returns results.
-During this period, the thread calling this function will be suspended while waiting for the semaphore.
+The `acpu_run_task` function is called in `src/hcpu/main.c` to configure ACPU to execute a certain task.
+This function runs in blocking mode and will not return until ACPU returns the result.
+During this period, the thread calling this function will be suspended due to waiting for a semaphore

-ACPU's image file is stored in Flash and burned to Flash by the programming script.
-The secondary bootloader copies ACPU code to the RAM corresponding to address 0 in ACPU instruction space.
+The ACPU image file is stored in Flash and programmed into Flash by the programming script.
+The secondary boot copies the ACPU code to the RAM corresponding to address 0 of the ACPU instruction space.
-For example, the following code excerpt from the generated ftab.c shows `.base=0x69100000` indicating that ACPU's image file is stored in Flash starting from address 0x69100000, and `xip_base=0x20200000` indicates that the secondary bootloader will copy ACPU code to RAM starting from 0x20200000, where 0x20200000 corresponds to address 0 in ACPU instruction space.
+For example, the following code is excerpted from the compiled ftab.c. `.base=0x69100000` indicates that the ACPU image file is stored in Flash starting from address 0x69100000. `xip_base=0x20200000` indicates that the secondary boot will copy the ACPU code to the RAM starting from 0x20200000.
+0x20200000 corresponds to address 0 of the ACPU instruction space.
 ```c
 RT_USED const struct sec_configuration sec_config =
 {